How to dry wet carpet and eliminate that moldy smell

 editor's note: diatomaceous earth should not be inhaled.
 You should use a dust mask and keep pets and children away while using it.

 for tools and supplies for your home improvement project Shop at AceHardware.com

 What a Janitor Would Use

+I have the perfect solution for drying wet carpet and getting rid of that moldy smell.
 The janitorial supply stores in your town will have a protein eater type of spray or liquid to get out the smell, works great on milk, etc, too.
 First, lift the carpet, cut out the old padding if mildewed, bleach the floor underneath too.
 Next, replace the padding with a scrap from a carpet layer (call a store or visit their dumpster).
 Finally, treat the bottom and top of the carpet with the protein eater, let dry, lay carpet back down and stuff underneath the baseboard with a knife or putty knife blade.